paxdev/paxdev.github.io/_posts/2018-12-06-run-azure-agent-in-docker.md

 Type "screen [-d] -r [pid.]tty.host" to resume one of them.

 screen -r 7575.pts-0.ubuntu-es
 ```

-I can then carry on working, or `exit` this terminal session.
+I can then carry on working, or `exit` this terminal session to kill it.